AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-user-token.md

    }
    ```

+1. Create the UI for your app.
-1. In `index.html`, add the following code to include the app logic in the UI:
+   In `index.html`, add the following code:

    ```html
    <!DOCTYPE html>